Identifying priority areas for Barn Owl conservation in Britain:

 – Produce a new Barn Owl advisory leaflet.

-- Publish the results on the BOT website
+– Publish the results on the BOT website.

 Nick now takes up the story…

 “To produce the landscape suitability maps I linked 1,521 nest-sites with information already known about their location.
 For example, for each nest-site I knew the altitude, winter climate, slope, distance to major roads, amount of different habitat types available etc. I could then look for differences between successful Barn Owl breeding nests and sites never used for breeding.
 This allowed me to better understand what determines the suitability of a location for Barn Owls.
 More importantly, it allowed me to then predict the suitability of all British locations for Barn Owls – a “landscape suitability map”.
-I have now produced landscape suitability maps for ten British regions – all of which can be downloaded from the BOT website.
+I have now produced landscape suitability maps for ten British regions – all of which can be viewed on the BOT website.

 It is hoped that these maps may prove useful for Barn Owl conservation groups wishing to find new locations to target their nest-boxes.
 By simply downloading a map from the BOT website, you can open an image of your region and zoom in to your area.
 Each 10 km OS square is clearly labelled and each coloured cell represents a 1 km square.
 Land within 1km of a trunk road (where Barn Owl nestboxes should not be erected) are also shown (yellow hatched areas).